klecknerlab/muvi/README.md

 $ python view.py [OUTPUT FILE]
 ```

-By default, the output filename is the same as the input with an `.h5` extension.
+By default, the output filename is the same as the input with an `.vti` extension.
 There are also more options in the conversion utility, which you can view with:

 ```shell
 $ cd [MUVI DIR]/util